avilde/av-recipe-book/README.md

 ## Description
 Have learned VueJS and ReactJS now it is time to finally try Angular and see how it differs from other frameworks.
 This is a Udemy Angular course project still in progress but already added Netlify pipeline.

+To learn more than the course gives me, I chose to go with different tools - Stylus & PUG compared to what instructor chose (regular HTML and CSS files).

 #### [Demo](https://av-recipe-book.netlify.app/)

 ## Features